ABWeller/TimeTrackerGUI/README.md

 # TimeTrackerGUI
 A simple GUI time tracker using Python and tkinter.
 Exports times to .txt file for archival purposes.
-I made this in oder to keep track of my hours working on projects
+I made this in order to keep track of my hours working on projects.
+Uses datetime.timedelta() to calculate total time.

 # save
 saves a recording of the date, start time, end time, and total time to .txt in root folder.